 - Be sure that the main water line valve is open

 - If the problem is sudden, check for news about complications with the city water supply

-The basics of all prevention and troubleshooting lies in finding the source of your problem.
-For an issue like low water pressure there are actually quite a few potential sources, including:
+The basics of all prevention and troubleshooting lie in finding the source of your problem.
+For an issue like low water pressure, there are actually quite as, including:

 - Pipe leaks.
 Oftentimes a loss of water pressure can mean a loss of water.
 Pinholes in pipes, or in more drastic cases outright cracks, can lead to low water pressure.